 Don’t forget to check the right of construction

-We have already mentioned the principle of superficies solo cedit, which has been in force since 2014.
+We have already mentioned the principle of superficies solo cedit, which has been in force again since 2014.
 According to this principle, a building is always part of the land.
 However, there is an exception where the principle of unification of land and buildings doesn’t quite apply.
 This is the so-called right to build, which allows a building to be erected on someone else’s land.

 When reading the land register and the zoning plan, it is also necessary to distinguish land from a plot.
 They are not synonymous, although many people think they are.
 Land is a clearly defined and bounded surface.
 The boundary in this case does not mean a fence, but rather the extent of property rights, the scope of the zoning decision, etc. A parcel is then a specific part of land that is clearly delineated on the cadastral map and has a parcel number.
-Thus, there may be several parcels on one piece of land.
+There may therefore be several parcels on one piece of land.

 What about the sale of municipal land?